SoftwareAG/webmethods-b2b-examples/as2-send-edi-855-hybrid-sap-order-ack/readme.md

 ### Proccesing Rule-Configure action
 These are actions that will be executed once the criteria is met and the pre-processing is completed.

-We shall configure the action Call an integration.
+We shall configure the action Call an integration which will deliver the 855 PO ack over ftp protocal.
+As of today in B2B only http and AS2 is supported protocals.
+So we will use the service to deliver the document via FTP.
 This will enable B2B Cloud to call an integration URL on webMethods Integration Cloud using valid credentials.

 Enter the integration URL, Username and Password.
 Reliable execution mode is chosen by default (This mode automatically retries failed integration).
 ![](images/ProcessingRule_Action.PNG)